Marcus Garrett: Miami Heat (2021–2022)

 After going undrafted in the 2021 NBA draft, Garrett joined the Miami Heat for the 2021 NBA Summer League.
 On September 2, 2021, he signed a two-way contract with the Heat.
 Under the terms of the deal, he split time between the Heat and their NBA G League affiliate, the Sioux Falls Skyforce.
 On January 16, 2022, Garrett was waived by the Heat.

 On July 16, 2022, Garrett re-signed with the Heat on a two-way contract.
 He was waived on October 13 after he fractured his wrist.

 Sioux Falls Skyforce (2022–2023)

 On October 24, 2022, Garrett rejoined the Sioux Falls Skyforce roster for training camp.

-Greensboro Swarm (2023–present)
+Greensboro Swarm (2023–2025)

 On September 26, 2023, Garrett signed with MHP Riesen Ludwigsburg of the Basketball Bundesliga and the Champions League, but didn't play for them.
 On December 11, he joined the Greensboro Swarm.

 On September 11, 2024, Garrett signed with the Charlotte Hornets, but was waived on October 2.
 On October 27, he re-joined Greensboro.